Boeing 737 MAX timetable uncertain as regulators continue safety review

 U.S. and European Union regulators said on Tuesday they were still reviewing Boeing Co's changes to 737 MAX software after two fatal crashes, throwing into question the speed at which the grounded aircraft can return to service.

-WASHINGTON: U.S. and European Union regulators said on Tuesday they were still reviewing Boeing Co's changes to 737 MAX software after two fatal crashes, throwing into question the speed at which the grounded aircraft can return to service.
+WASHINGTON: U.S. and European Union regulators said on Tuesday they were still reviewing changes Boeing Co made to 737 MAX software after two fatal crashes, a development that raised questions about how quickly the grounded aircraft can return to service.

-Boeing has repeatedly said it hopes to resume flights in the fourth quarter, which began Oct.
-1.

-The U.S. Federal Aviation Administration (FAA) said in a statement that it has a "transparent and collaborative relationship" with other civil aviation authorities as it continues its 737 MAX safety review, while its European Union counterpart said it was in "continuous contact" with both the FAA and Boeing.
+The U.S. Federal Aviation Administration (FAA) said in a statement it has a "transparent and collaborative relationship" with other civil aviation authorities as it continues its 737 MAX safety review.
+Its European Union counterpart said it was in "continuous contact" with both the FAA and Boeing.

 "We do not at this stage have any specific concerns resulting from that assessment that would mean that we could not agree to a coordinated return to service.
 We are in continuous contact with both the FAA and Boeing," a European Union Aviation Safety Agency (EASA) spokeswoman said by email.